kadirahq/meteor-login-state/README.md

 #### Configuration

 Update `settings.json` as follows.
-You need to provide appropiate values for `domain` and `cookineName` fields.
+You need to provide appropriate values for `domain` and `cookineName` fields.

 ```json
 {